 Our courses are based on Motorcycle Roadcraft, the professional training manual used by Police motorcyclists throughout the United Kingdom.
 The IAM book How to be a Better Rider is our principal reference book for the test and associate members (you, when you sign up) receive a free copy as part of the course.
 You’ll need to study both books, as you’ll require a sound knowledge to apply their principles to your biking.
 Following your first Super Sunday run, if you sign up for a SFL course, you’ll be allocated a Team Tutor Observer, within a week or so, to coach you through the course using a number of practical rides on local roads.

-The package is called Skill for Life and costs £139 upto 1st October when it increases to £149
+The package is called Skill for Life and costs £149 from 1st October 2014

 The price includes: